 An easy way to calculate this number is to just multiply your yearly expenses by 25, you will get the same result:

 This mans that if I continue to save and invest my money into a well-diversified portfolio of broad-based low-cost index funds, then once I reach a portfolio value of S$1.8 million, I have reached my goal of being able to withdraw S$72,000 per year (even adjusting for inflation each year) from the portfolio without having it run out.

 Important Note: It is important to note that your money must be invested in low-cost broad-based index funds and in well diversified portfolio and not left in cash for this to work.
 Cash depreciates in value through inflation, a diversified portfolio should grow with the economy which – at sufficient size should grow quicker than you can spend it all down – allowing you to withdraw the funds until you are no longer in this world.
 Click here to read how you can build a portfolio like that in Singapore.

 Let’s take another example.
-Say you are a single income earner who needs to support a family of 4 and believe that in order to stop working, you will have a post-FIRE expense of S$10,000 per month or S$120,000 per year to support your entire family forever.
+Say you have a family of 4 and believe that in order to stop working, you will have a post-FIRE expense of S$8,000 per month or S$96,000 per year to support your entire family forever.
 This is what the calculation would look like: